Get All the Dirt

 Tuberous begonias are the can-can girls of the large and varied begonia clan; showing up with layers of crenulated ruffles, vibrant colors and robust flouncy performances for months.
 Theses showy summer flowers are glorious and if you haven’t grown them, here’s your chance to correct that.

 That said, not all tuberous begonias are equal.
-The ones here are the result of over 100 years of careful breeding, efforts by two different companies that are now one.
+The ones here are the result of over 100 years of careful breeding.
 These are Amerihybrids and we’ll throw down against any other varieties.
 Nonstops, individual named varieties and others – we’ve tried them all and stand by the Amerihybrids.
 Bigger flowers, stronger plants, richer color choices, much longer blooming periods – the Amerihybrids have it.
 And as with most other bulbs, size matters; ours are big tubers because those produce larger plants, to have you smiling ear to ear.

 Begonias prefer bright shade.
 They’ll do well in sites with a few hours of morning sun but will burn in scorching afternoon sun.
 Hanging baskets on porch edges and pots on shady patios are ideal.
 The hotter the region, the less direct sun your begonias will do well to receive.

 Begonias are usually planted in containers, allowing you to choose your soil rather than amend an existing planting area.
 Choose a commercial planting mix.
 Consider adding slow release fertilizer pellets.

 To get a jump on the season, start your bulbs indoors.
 Begonia bulbs need warmth to encourage sprouting and room temperature are usually sufficient.
 Cool temperatures delay initial bulb activity; starting in 70 to 80 degrees in ideal.
 Bulbs can take 2-5 weeks to sprout.